Practise real-life confidence, motivation, and everyday next steps.

 Trust cues

-• Keep the public promise practical: real-life confidence, everyday skills, guidance, and motivation are evidenced, but exact workshop formats and dates are not.
+Keep the public promise practical: real-life confidence, everyday skills, guidance, and motivation are evidenced, but exact workshop formats and dates are not.
+Contact stays short and supportive so someone can ask what kind of help fits without needing the full plan first.

 What support here can feel like